 6. Drag all the selected signals to the waveform.
+Alternatively, right click on a selected signal and select Add To Waveform.

 Notice that the waveforms have not been drawn for the newly added signals.
 This is because ISE Simulator did not record the data for these signals.
 By default, ISE Simulator records data only for the signals that have been added to the waveform window while the simulation is running.
 Therefore, when new signals are added to the waveform window, you must rerun the simulation for the desired amount of time.